-Whether you’re facing depression, anxiety, PTSD brought on by physical or sexual abuse, eating disorders, bipolar disorder, or you and your partner are having difficulties, our therapists are experienced professionals in helping you achieve the right outcomes.
+Whether you’re facing depression, anxiety, PTSD brought on by physical or sexual abuse, an eating disorder, bipolar disorder, or you and your partner are having difficulties, our therapists are experienced professionals in helping you achieve the right outcomes.

 Note that we welcome patients as young as 13.
 Contact us to learn more.

 This form of cognitive-behavioral psychotherapy uses mindfulness and behavioral activation to increase your ability to engage in values-based, positive behaviors while experiencing difficult thoughts, emotions, or sensations.